Day of Reflection Sub Group

 Kevin Mullan is a native of Omagh.
 He has worked in the North West since the 1970s in a community and priestly role.

-Martin Murphy has been manager of the NOVA Trauma Support Service since it began, in August 1998.
-Part of the Barnardo's (NI) organisation, NOVA attempts to address the impacts of psychological trauma, including those directly related to the Troubles, on individuals, their families and communities.
+Martin Murphy was manager of the NOVA Trauma Support Service since it began in August 1998.
+Part of the Barnardo’s (NI) organisation, NOVA attempts to address the impacts of psychological trauma, including those directly related to the Troubles, on individuals, their families and communities.

 Trevor Ringland is a solicitor in Belfast.
 He is chairman of the One Small Step Campaign, which promotes a shared future where people work together constructively for their mutual benefit.
 He is also a trustee of the RUC George Cross Foundation and an independent member of the Policing Board.

 Bernice Swift is Project Manager with Fírinne working on behalf of victims of State Violence throughout County Fermanagh.
-Through her campaigning work on victim's issues, Bernice was introduced to the political arena and is now also an elected Councillor for Sinn Féin on Fermanagh District Council.
+Through her campaigning work on victims' issues, Bernice was introduced to the political arena and is now also an Independent Councillor on Fermanagh District Council.

 Healing Through Remembering is a cross-community organisation focussed on ways of dealing with the past relating to the conflict in and about Northern Ireland.
 The organisation is made up of a range of individuals from different political perspectives and social experiences and has been in existence since 1999.